From the mountains of Wadi Bani Awf to exploring the capital of Muscat, these are the most beautiful places to visit in Oman on your first trip!

 First things first, let’s look at some of the customs in Oman before your trip.

 - Everyone is very welcoming – I found Omanis really welcoming and friendly wherever I went.
-Everyone I met was always curious where I was from and why I was visiting the country.
+Everyone I met was curious about where I was from and why I was visiting the country, but in a very kind way.
 If a local comes up to you it’s more for a chat than anything else which I loved.

 - Say hello to everyone – I can’t remember not saying hello to a single Omani while I was there.
 It’s just custom to say As-Salaam-Alaikum to pretty much everyone you make eye contact with.
 When meeting someone of the opposite sex, do not offer your hand unless they offer you theirs first.